hitripod/pay3/README.md

 1. **User Session Management**: We’ve integrated [Dynamic XYZ](https://app.dynamic.xyz/) to manage user sessions and provide embedded wallets for merchants.
 2. **Two-Factor Authentication (2FA)**: Dynamic XYZ supports 2FA and maintains secure sessions throughout the merchant's experience.
 3. **Linea Wallet Compatibility**: Users can log in with their Linea-compatible wallets, and Dynamic XYZ handles all subsequent interactions, ensuring a smooth and secure payment experience.

+### Withdraw Funds

+For merchants, withdrawing funds is straightforward and instant:

+1. **Access the Withdraw Interface**: Navigate to the withdraw section in the app.
+2. **Complete the Withdrawal**: Enter the amount you want to withdraw and confirm the transaction.
+The funds will be transferred to your personal wallet instantly.

 ## Why Choose Pay3?